mattogodoy/open-rally-computer/docs/manual/manual_english.md

 ### Version

-It shows the serial number of your Baja Pro and the current version of the firmware installed in the device.
+It shows the serial number of your device and its current firmware version.

 ### Factory settings